-On April 10, 1922, Basil wed his second wife, Audrey Lonas (1909-1992), a native of Athens, and the daughter of Charles Otto "Ott" and Bessie I. (Carsey) Lonas.
+Instead of paying, Basil decided to marry Audrey.
+He obtained a divorce from Augusta in Common Pleas Court in Athens County in late March or early April 1922.
+On April 10, 1922, Basil wedded Audrey (1909-1992), a native of Athens, and the daughter of Charles Otto "Ott" and Bessie I. (Carsey) Lonas.
 He was age 24 at the time, and she was 18.
 The ceremony was led by Pearl W. Helwig, a justice of the peace in Athens County.

-Their 10 children were Jean Beal Secoy, Donna France Creighton, Shirley Morris Fender, Earl Edward "Eddie" Minerd, Basil A. Minerd Jr., Charles Minerd, Roger Minerd, Gary Minerd, Richard Dow Minerd and Larry Lee Minerd.
+The couple went on to produce a family of 10 children -- Luella "Jean" Beal Secoy, Donna France Creighton, Shirley Morris Fender, Earl Edward "Eddie" Minerd, Basil Alonzo Minerd Jr., Charles Eugene Minerd, Roger Minerd, Gary Dwight Minerd, Richard Dow Minerd and Larry Lee Minerd.